Pumpkin Crème Brûlée

 Kitchen Torch or Oven Broiler?

 In our opinion, the best way to get the beautiful caramelized sugar top is by using a kitchen torch!
 The torch safely allows you to really control how burnt the sugar gets!
-But, you can use the broiler.
-Just keep an eye on them, as they will burn quickly!
+But if you don’t have a torch, you can use the broiler.
+Just keep an eye on them because they can burn quickly!

 How To Store